The motivic anabelian geometry of local heights on abelian varieties: Introduction

-Of course, this is only a partially log-crystalline interpretation of our main theorem; to complete the picture we would like to identify $\D_\st(U)$ as the pro-unipotent log-crystalline fundamental group of the special fibre of a suitable\footnote{Officially, a proper log-smooth log-scheme $\bar{\mcal L}$ over $\O_K$ whose generic fibre is the total space of the projective closure $\P(L\oplus\O_A)$ of $L$ with the log-structure coming from the union of the $0$- and $\infty$-sections, such that the log-structure on $\Spec(\O_K)$ pulled back from $\bar{\mcal L}$ along the closure of $\tilde 0\in\bar{\mcal L}(K)$ is the usual one arising from the special point.} integral model of $L^\times$, and more generally also $\D_\st(P_{\tilde0,\tilde z})$ as the log-crystalline torsor of paths between the reductions of $\tilde0$ and $\tilde z$.
-However, it seems that such an \'etale-log-crystalline comparison theorem for the fundamental group is still unproven or unpublished in full generality at the time of writing\footnote{\cite[Theorem 3.3]{shiho_p-adic_Hodge} contains a statement of such a comparison isomorphism in the good reduction case, and \cite[Remark 3.4.1]{shiho_p-adic_Hodge} claims an extension to the stable reduction case, but the details of both proofs is deferred to a paper which remains unpublished.
-The good reduction case has been worked out in \cite{olsson}.}, so we will content ourselves with this partial reinterpretation.
+In order to see this rephrasing as a truly log-crystalline version, we would like to identify $\D_\st(U)$ (resp.\ $\D_\st(P_{\tilde0,\tilde z})$) as the pro-unipotent log-crystalline fundamental group (resp.\ torsor of paths) of the special fibre of a suitable log-scheme model\footnote{Officially, a proper log-smooth log-scheme $\bar{\mcal L}$ over $\O_K$ whose generic fibre is the total space of the projective closure $\P(L\oplus\O_A)$ of $L$ with the log-structure coming from the union of the $0$- and $\infty$-sections, such that the log-structure on $\Spec(\O_K)$ pulled back from $\bar{\mcal L}$ along the closure of $\tilde 0\in\bar{\mcal L}(K)$ is the usual one arising from the special point.} of $L^\times$.
+Several definitions of such an object are available in the literature: there is a Tannakian definition due to Shiho \cite[Definition 4.1.5]{shiho_1}, a direct construction via the de Rham--Witt complex due to Kim and Hain \cite[Definition 1]{kim-hain}, or one could take the Hyodo--Kato realisation of Cushman's pro-unipotent fundamental group in the category of Nori motives \cite[Theorem 3.1]{cushman}, as in \cite[Section 4.3]{deglise-niziol}.
+These definitions should describe the same object, though we have been unable to find a proof of this in the literature.
+In any case, the log-crystalline fundamental group is known \cite[Corollary 4.19(2)]{deglise-niziol} or believed \cite[Remark 3.4.1]{shiho_p-adic_Hodge} to possess a comparison isomorphism with the \'etale fundamental group, identifying it with $\D_\st(U)$ as claimed.